 Saying goodbye and heartfelt thanks to Richard, we were out the door of his home by 8:30.
 The airport is only 15 minutes from Henderson.
 The traffic was light.

-Within about 20 minutes Tom returned and we headed to the tram to distant gate 55D.
-This is a huge airport and everything seems so far away.
-After the tram ride we walked quite a distance to our gate and now, we’re comfortably situated at a table and chairs at a Starbucks near the gate.
+Within about 20 minutes, Tom returned, and we headed to the tram to distant gate 55D.
+This is a huge airport, and everything seems so far away.
+After the tram ride, we walked quite a distance to our gate, and now, we’re comfortably situated at a table and chairs at a Starbucks near the entrance.

-Yesterday, we prepaid our three checked bags and today they were weighed and checked in curbside by a United skycap.
-No overweight fees this time.
-A few days ago we made a trip to Goodwill in Henderson dropping off more odds and ends clothing that was old and we didn’t expect we’d wear over these next few years.
+Yesterday, we prepaid our three checked bags, and today, they were weighed and checked in curbside by a United skycap.
+There were no overweight fees this time.
+A few days ago, we made a trip to Goodwill in Henderson, dropping off more odds and ends clothing that was old and we didn’t expect we’d wear over these next few years.

 |Another commonly seen cactus.|

-Costa Rica requires an exit ticket be purchased prior to arrival in their country to ensure we’d actually be leaving.
+Costa Rica requires an exit ticket purchased before arrival in their country to ensure we’d be leaving.
 They don’t allow visitors into their country with a one-way ticket or if they plan to stay longer than 90 days.
 Our exiting ticket was satisfactory.

-In 40 minutes we’ll board the plane and be on our way.
-It’s funny, but this leg of our journey feels as if its a crucial stretch toward our travels over the next few years.
-We’ll travel from Central America to South America and then after that to Antarctica, we’ll be heading back to Africa.
+In 40 minutes, we’ll board the plane and be on our way.
+It’s funny, but this leg of our journey feels as if it’s a crucial stretch toward our travels over the next few years.
+First, we’ll travel from Central America to South America, and then after that to Antarctica, we’ll be heading back to Africa.
 I can’t believe how quickly this all came up.

 |A view of the condos at The District in Green Valley Ranch.|